Fractional-order Spiking Neural Network: Preliminaries

 \section{Preliminaries}

-This section briefly reviews essential concepts.
-We first introduce fractional calculus, which generalizes derivatives to non-integer orders and effectively models systems with memory or non-local dependencies.
-We then outline conventional SNN approaches based on discrete-time simulations of integer-order dynamics, which serve as a reference for our later advancements.
+This section reviews essential concepts.
+We introduce fractional calculus, which generalizes derivatives to non-integer orders and naturally models systems with memory or non-local dependencies.
+We then outline conventional SNN approaches based on discretizing integer-order neuron dynamics.